Skip to main content

 Ais Kacang (Shaved Ice Dessert)

-A colorful and refreshing dessert made with shaved ice, red beans, sweet corn, grass jelly, and drizzled with rose syrup, evaporated milk, and palm sugar syrup.
-It's a perfect treat on a hot day.
+A mound of shaved ice over red beans, sweet corn and grass jelly, drizzled with rose syrup, evaporated milk and palm sugar syrup.
+Exactly what you want on a hot day.

 vegetarian